silvershirubia/isit322-yu-2017/GitMerge/testMerge.md

-In the master branch.
+Now this is the GitMerge Branch

-asksd faslkdf sk falskdf asdkfj sf as silvia lskdjfsf adklf sdf
+Will get rid of this text for now aslkdf sdf adklf sdf